-I have been so inspired to help more and more women upgrade their life and have the opportunity to get their body confidence back after having babies that I just knew I had to reach more women and that’s why I created my Core Rehab Membership.
+I have been so inspired to help more and more women upgrade their life and have the opportunity to get their body confidence back after having babies that I just knew I had to reach more women and that’s why I created my Core Rehab Program.

 My membership is full of life-changing tips and techniques that women from all around the world have been able to heal diastasis recti, eliminate incontinence, prevent aches + pains all while rebalancing your body.
 My foundational elements are scientifically proven to maximize results!
-If you liked what you read today and want to learn more, give yourself permission to rejuvenate your body and begin your Core Rehab Membership today!!
+If you liked what you read today and want to learn more, give yourself permission to rejuvenate your body and begin your Core Rehab Program today!!

 Mentioned In This Episode

 - David Lesondak, Fascia: What It Is and Why It Matters